 Skip to main content

-Common causes of side pain
+What are common causes of side pain?

-To help narrow down what's behind the pain, Dr. Souder suggests paying attention to a few specific factors.
+To narrow down what's behind the pain, Dr. Souder suggests paying attention to a few specific factors.

 “If you’re having pain in your side, keep track of it and see what aggravates it,” says Dr. Souder.
 “Does it hurt more when you stand or sit?
 When you breathe in or breathe out?
-Does it always hurt the same amount or is it off and on?”
+Does it always hurt the same amount, or is it off and on?”

 Some common causes include: